- Oops!Something went wrong.Please try again later.

-Although P/E enjoys great popularity among value investors, a more complicated metric called EV/EBITDA is sometimes viewed as a better alternative.
-EV/EBITDA gives the true picture of a company’s valuation and its earning potential.
-Moreover, it has a more complete approach to valuation.
+While P/E enjoys great popularity among value investors, a less-used and more-complicated metric called EV-to-EBITDA is sometimes viewed as a better alternative.
+EV-to-EBITDA gives the true picture of a company’s valuation and earnings potential.
+It has a more comprehensive approach to valuation.

-Also known as the enterprise multiple, EV/EBITDA is essentially the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
-The first constituent of the ratio, EV, is a firm’s market capitalization plus the market value of its debt and preferred equity minus cash.
+EV-to-EBITDA is the enterprise value (EV) of a stock divided by its earnings before interest, taxes, depreciation and amortization (EBITDA).
+EV is the sum of a company’s market capitalization, debt and preferred stock minus cash and cash equivalents.

-The other element of the ratio, EBITDA, is a true reflection of a company’s profitability as it eliminates non-cash expenses like depreciation and amortization that dilute net earnings.
+EBITDA, the other element of the multiple, gives a clearer picture of a company’s profitability as it removes the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

-Just like P/E, the lower the EV/EBITDA ratio, the more appealing it is.
-A low EV/EBITDA ratio could imply that a stock is potentially undervalued and vice versa.
+Usually, the lower the EV-to-EBITDA ratio, the more attractive it is.
+A low EV-to-EBITDA ratio could signal that a stock is potentially undervalued.

-Another flaw of P/E is that it can’t be used to value a loss-making entity.
+Moreover, P/E can’t be used to value a loss-making firm.
 A firm’s earnings are also subject to accounting estimates and management manipulation.
-In contrast, EV/EBITDA is harder to manipulate and can also be used to value companies that have negative net earnings but are positive on the EBITDA front.
+In contrast, EV-to-EBITDA is harder to manipulate and can also be used to value companies that have negative net earnings but are positive on the EBITDA front.

-EV/EBITDA is also a useful tool in measuring the value of firms with a debt-laden balance sheet and have a high degree of depreciation.
-It also allows the comparison of companies with different debt levels.
+EV-to-EBITDA is also a useful tool in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
+Moreover, it can be used to compare companies with different levels of debt.

-However, EV/EBITDA is also not without its shortcomings and it alone can’t conclusively determine a stock’s inherent potential and its future performance.
-The multiple varies across industries (a high-growth industry typically has higher multiple) and is generally not appropriate for comparing stocks in different industries due to their diverse capital requirements.
+But EV-to-EBITDA has its limitations too.
+The ratio varies across industries (a high-growth industry typically has higher multiple and vice versa) and is usually not appropriate while comparing stocks in different industries given their diverse capital requirements.

-Thus, a strategy solely based on EV/EBITDA might not fetch the desired outcome.
-But you can combine it with the other major ratios in your stock investing toolbox such as price-to-book (P/B), P/E and price-to-sales (P/S) to uncover value stocks.
+Therefore, instead of just relying on EV-to-EBITDA, you can club it with the other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to achieve the desired results.

-Here are the parameters to screen for true value stocks:
+Here are the parameters to screen for value stocks:

 P/E using (F1) less than X-Industry Median: This metric screens stocks that are trading at a discount to their peers.